 I have devoted my life to always giving back to the community.
 For over 20 years, I have organized large Toys for Tots events to ensure no child wakes up without at least one present under their Christmas tree.
 It is important for me to always have my children involved in these events and teach them to give back when they can.
 Over the years, we have organized Thanksgiving dinners for the homeless, fundraisers for needy families, and will continue to give back to the community through the organization of different events.

 I try to follow a good Christian life and believe in Jesus Christ and raising honest, respectful children.
 As a child, I would walk by myself to the local Lutheran Church each Sunday.
 I remember the Pastor telling me that others in the congregation would complain because I couldn't afford to dress "appropriately" for church services.
 It was great to know he invited me back again-and-again, no matter what I could wear.
 I try to continue a spiritual life with my children.
-My children were baptized at Our Redeemer Lutheran Church in Peters Township and we have been attending The Bible Chaple for the past few years.
+My children were baptized at Our Redeemer Lutheran Church in Peters Township and we have been attending The Bible Chapel for the past few years.
 Proven exceptional and unmatched educational background with 30 years of award winning professional experience.